-ProjectsDiscover our potential to innovate and create the ideal solution with any challenge.
+ProjectsDiscover our potential to innovate and create the ideal solution for every challenge.

 Salher begins September by presenting a much more visual and accessible website, with the aim of leading the digitalization that the industrial sector and the water sector are experiencing.
 The new website reflects the aesthetic renewal that the brand has been...

 In the last decade, political-legal, technological and economic factors have allowed the water treatment sector to be digitized to obtain a better yield in the production of treated water.
 The increase in standards presupposes the existence of an objective and safe...

 The vegetable processing industry is one of the most complex industries in the agri-food sector due to the great variety of raw materials, industrial processes used, as well as final products.
 Salher studies the most efficient methods to treat wastewater derived from...

 Every year Salher strives to stay at the forefront offering innovative solutions for water treatments.
 The investigation of new materials and technologies gives rise to the new catalog of Salher, organized in 10 chapters ranging from the new designs of the best...

 Designed and developed to meet all the requirements in water treatments.

 Carrera Toledana, 33.
 Arganda del Rey.
 Madrid 28500.
 Spain.

 France / +33 1 84 16 47 84